aspnetboilerplate/aspnetboilerplate/doc/WebSite/XSRF-CSRF-Protection.md

 #### Features

-ASP.NET MVC has it's own built-in AntiForgery system, but there are a few weaknesses:
+ASP.NET MVC has its own built-in AntiForgery system, but there are a few weaknesses:

 -   It requires you to add the **ValidateAntiForgeryToken** attribute to all actions that need to be protected.
 You could potentially **forget** to add